You are here

 Economics B.B.A & B.A.

-Human existence is universally marked by having to make choices in the context of limited resources.
-Economists use scientific means to study how people make choices.
-They study social, business, and individual decision-making and how those decisions are influenced by goals, incentives, institutions, and constraints.
+The Economics major teaches students to assess social, business, and individual decision-making and how those decisions are influenced by goals, incentives, institutions, and constraints.

-Acquire strong quantitative and investigative skills that they can readily apply to examine, analyze, and interpret data.
+- Acquire strong quantitative and investigative skills to examine, analyze, and interpret data.

-Understand how to combine economic models with everyday observations to analyze the world around them.
+- Understand how to combine economic models with everyday observations to analyze the world around you.

 A major in economics prepares students for careers in business and government, the study of law, and graduate work in economics, management, public policy, and related fields.